kylegilman/video-embed-thumbnail-generator/readme.txt

 * Fixed bug that disabled "Choose from Library" buttons in Firefox.
 * Fixed bug that incorrectly indicated thumbnail selection video files did not load in Firefox.
 * Fixed bug that allowed video thumbnails to overflow their container in the Media Library modal window in Firefox.
+* Fixed bug that allowed crossdomain in-browser thumbnails to load, but then fail when trying to save them in Safari.
 * Fixed bug that kept end of video overlay images on screen when user hit play again.
 * Fixed bug that incorrectly resized videos embedded through iframe.
 * Fixed bug that did not assign a default value to the qt-faststart/MP4Box application path for new installations.